 \section{Introduction}

 The goal of this work is to construct new classes of (Finsler) black hole solutions and analyze their deformations to metrics with ellipsoidal symmetry and (or) imbedding into nontrivial solitonic backgrounds.
-Such models of pseudo--Finsler spacetimes can be elaborated on tangent bundles/ pseudo--Riemannian manifolds enabled with corresponding nonholonomic frame structures.
+Such models of pseudo--Finsler spacetimes can be elaborated on tangent bundles or on pseudo--Riemannian manifolds enabled with the corresponding nonholonomic frame structures.
 Let us motivate our interest in this problem:

-Black holes are investigated in great depth and detail for more than fifty years for all important gravity theories like general relativity and string/ brane gravity and their bimetric, gauge, noncommutative modifications/ generalizations etc; we cite here monographs \cite{haw,kramer,wald,bic,heu} and a recent resource letter \cite{gallo} for literature on black hole physics and mathematics.
-Various classes of locally anisotropic exact solutions (describing generalized Finsler metrics) were constructed in low and extra dimensional gravity for spacetime models with nonholomomic distributions, see reviews of results and methods in Refs. \cite {ijgmmp,vrflg,vncg,vsgg} (see also examples of 3, 4 and 5 dimensional locally anisotropic black hole/ ellipsoid solutions Refs. \cite {vpoland,vapny,vhep2,vs5dbh,vsgab,vsgon,vgab,vbe1,vbe2}).
-Nevertheless, the mentioned types of locally anisotropic solutions are not exactly for the pseudo--Finsler spacetimes but for more general nonholonomic configurations.
-Up till present, there were not published works on exact solutions for black hole metrics and connections in Finsler gravity models.
+Black holes are investigated in great depth and detail for more than fifty years for all important gravity theories, for instance, in general relativity and string/ brane gravity and their bimetric, gauge, noncommutative modifications/ generalizations etc. We cite here monographs \cite{haw,kramer,bic,heu} and a recent resource letter \cite{gallo} for literature on black hole physics and mathematics.
+Various classes of exact solutions describing generalized Finsler metrics were constructed in low and extra dimensional gravity for spacetime models with nonholomomic distributions, see reviews of results and methods in Refs. \cite {ijgmmp,vrflg,vncg,vsgg} (see also examples of 3, 4 and 5 dimensional locally anisotropic black hole/ ellipsoid solutions Refs. \cite {vs5dbh,vbe1,vbe2}).
+Nevertheless, the above--mentioned types of locally anisotropic solutions are not exactly tailored for the pseudo--Finsler spacetimes but for more general nonholonomic configurations.
+Until the present, there were not published any works on exact solutions for black hole metrics and connections in Finsler gravity models.